LB – PUSH – BAR SQUATS – LOAD – RESEARCH

 Results

-1. Gluteus Maximus – GM: in higher squat positions, the GM has similar contributions as the AM in generating a hip extension moment.
-However, the decreasing moment arm with increasing depth does not allow the GM to generate large hip extension moments in deep flexion; the relative moment contributions of the GM do not appear to differ substantially between 50 and 90% 1RM
+1. Gmax: in higher squat positions, the GM has similar contributions as the AM in generating a hip extension moment.
+However, decreasing moment arm with increasing depth does not allow the GM to generate large hip extension moments in deep flexion; relative moment contributions of the GM do not appear to differ substantially b/n 50-90% 1RM

-2. Ad-ductor Magnus – AM: appears to play a pivotal role in hip extension during squats, producing, on average, >50% of net hip extension moment; this is most apparent in positions of greater squat depth and lighter loads.
-This is likely due to its larger hip extension moment arm in positions of greater hip flexion.
+2. Ad-ductor Magnus: important in hip extension, producing >50% of net hip extension moment in positions of greater squat depth and lighter loads likely due to larger hip extension moment arm in positions of greater hip flexion

 EMG STUDIES